-But I was even more intrigued by this famous surgeon/Yale University professor’s personal stories of his own experience living with debilitating depression – a depression so crippling, so impossible to shift, that in his 40s his doctors were considering doing a pre-frontal lobotomy.
+But I was even more intrigued by this famous surgeon/Yale University professor’s personal stories of his own experience living with debilitating depression – a depression so crippling, so impossible to shift, that in his 40s, his doctors even considered doing a pre-frontal lobotomy.

-It’s a narrative that has become a famous 2001 TED talk, described as “the first TED talk that made our TED content director cry.”
-Here’s how Dr. Nuland described depression – and his later infrequent recurrences of depressed episodes – in that talk:
+It’s a narrative that became a 2001 TED talk, described as “the first TED talk that made our TED content director cry.”
+Here’s how Dr. Nuland described depression – and his later infrequent recurrences of depressed episodes:

 ”When it happens, I can always tell because I feel myself as this totally incompetent human being who stands right next to this perfectly rational sensible man who says: ‘Why are you letting this happen?’ – yet I have no control over it happening.

 “I can say, when I’m not depressed, that I’m the least depressed human being on earth.”